zhaofeng-shu33/hierarchical-community-detection/README.md

 # How to reproduce the experiment results
+Running artifacts can be viewed from [circleci](https://circleci.com/gh/zhaofeng-shu33/hierarchical-community-detection), which runs a small scale experiment and plots the results.

 See `reproduce_experiment.py`.
 You need to run for many hours since we repeat for 20 times and in each time we evaluate at 10 configuration.